 Phuket, Thailand… the place that we fell in love with on our first-ever visit to South East Asia.
-The buzzing atmosphere, the mouth-watering (and cheap) food, the stunning beaches, the lovely elephants, the mesmerising muay thai fighters, the wild nightlife, electrifying new year parties, the other beautiful islands nearby… These are just a few of the elements encompassing so many amazing things to do in Phuket.
+The buzzing atmosphere, the mouth-watering (and cheap) food, the stunning beaches, the lovely elephants, the mesmerising muay thai fighters, the wild nightlife, electrifying new year parties, the other beautiful islands nearby… These are just a few of the elements encompassing so many amazing things to do in Phuket as a couple.
 It’s a truly unforgettable place and we could go on about it forever (and ever).

-If you’re visiting Phuket or thinking about visiting, we hope to inspire you with a list of 5 unforgettable experiences that you can have on our favourite Thai island – based on our very own personal experiences there.
+If you’re visiting Phuket as a couple or thinking about visiting, we hope to inspire you with a list of 5 unforgettable experiences that you can have on our favourite Thai island – based on our very own personal experiences there.

 1. Canoe Through a Cave and Into the Unknown